Najma-Collective/Noor-Community-/sandbox/README.md

 PEXELS_API_KEY=ntFmvz0n4RpCRtHtRVV7HhAcbb4VQLwyEenPsqfIGdvpVvkgagK2dQEd
 ```

-## Example briefs

-Two ready-to-run briefs live in [`sandbox/examples/`](./examples/):

-- [`card-stack-brief.json`](./examples/card-stack-brief.json) – generates a workflow preview stack.
-- [`pill-gallery-brief.json`](./examples/pill-gallery-brief.json) – demonstrates auto-populated gallery imagery with credits.

-Generate both decks and compare the resulting HTML to understand how the CLI applies defaults, merges overrides, and captures Pexels metadata for you.

 ## Output structure

 The CLI produces an HTML document that already links to the sandbox fonts and styles, injects the standard toolbar shell, and initialises `setupInteractiveDeck` via an inline module script.
 Slides are rendered into the main stage in the order provided by the brief; the first slide is automatically unhidden.

-Because the output reuses the production layout generators, you can safely edit the generated markup further in code or drop it back into the builder without structural drift.
+Because the output reuses the production layout generator, you can safely edit the generated markup further in code or drop it back into the builder without structural drift.

+As additional archetypes graduate into the curated list, they will surface here along with any new data contracts or media affordances they introduce.